redstone-finance/redstone-docs/docs/get-started/models/redstone-core.md

 ## Prerequisites Before You Begin

-- **Basic Knowledge of Smart Contracts:** Understanding how to implement and interact with smart contracts on Ethereum.
+- **Basic Knowledge of Smart Contracts:** Understanding how to implement and interact with smart contracts.
 - **Familiarity with Hardhat or Foundry:** Knowing how to use these development environments for building and testing dApps
 - **OpenZeppelin Contracts:** Understanding and using OpenZeppelin's library.